ShaunFlood/better-bank-tech-test/README.md

 All bank account start at a nil balance, so withdrawing when having a nil balance will throw an error

-5) To make a deposit you use account.(deposit), which puts money in the account:
+5) To make a deposit you use account.(deposit) which puts money in the account
+   Example: account.deposit(500) makes the balance 500
-6) To make a withdrawal you use account.(withdraw):, which takes money out of the account
+6) To make a withdrawal you use account.(withdraw): which takes money out of the account
+    Example: account.withdraw(500) makes the balance 0 if the balance was 500.
 7) Check the balance of the account by account.getBalance();
 8) You can alter the amount of the balance without the functions like this: account.balance = 500, which would make it 500 instead of the starting amount of 0